vitperov/LetTheTinCanDoIt/README.md

 Contributions are welcome!
 If you'd like to contribute to LetTheTinCanDoIt, please fork the repository and submit a pull request.

+## Project website
+[Here is](https://vt-tech.eu/en/articles/programming/9-letthetincandoit-how-a-programmer-can-achieve-5x-more-in-the-same-time) project web page.
+Feel free to leave comments if something isn’t working, or something is missing, or you just want to show some respect to the author.
+I love comments!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.